 Transitional flow over a three-element airfoil.

 The intermittency field in a three-element airfoil.

-- Contour plot of skin friction for a fully turbulent (left) and transitional (right) solution of the Eurocopter cabin. - Iso-surfaces indicates reverse flow. - The difference in total drag between both simulations is about 5%.
+- Contour plot of skin friction for a fully turbulent (left) and transitional (right) solution of the Eurocopter cabin. - The difference in total drag between both simulations is about 5%.